-- Government macroeconomic reforms would help stabilize inflation, which would drive the life insurance segment. - Continued rapprochement with the West may facilitate greater access to global capital markets as sanctions are rolled back. - Rising morbidity coupled with a growing middle class should give the health subsector considerable long-term upside potential.
+- Government macroeconomic reforms would help stabilise inflation, which would drive the life insurance segment. - Continued rapprochement with the West may facilitate greater access to global capital markets as sanctions are rolled back. - Greater penetration by foreign insurers should help to stimulate product development and innovation.